 Children are getting involved in cybercrime, many do it for fun without realising the consequences of their actions - but the penalties can be severe.
 Cybercrime is a serious criminal offence under the Computer Misuse Act.
-If we become aware of any incidents of cyber crimes, we will consider each case individually as to any criminal act that may have been committed.
-The school will pass on information to the police if it feels that it is appropriate, or we are required to do so.
+If we

 Risks associated with Gaming